devzendo/transputer-emulator/README.md

 ## Project Status
-Last changes in early October 2025.
+Last changes in late October 2025.

 Currently adding a build for the Raspberry Pi Pico, using USB CDC for diagnostic and link 0 I/O.
 Starting a GPIO-based asynchronous link abstraction, for eventual use on the Pi Pico.